MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

    1. In step 5 for creating the secondary server, select **(US) East US** for **Location**.
 Make sure **Allow Azure services to access server** is checked.

 1. When you reach the section [3 - Test failover](/azure/azure-sql/database/failover-group-add-single-database-tutorial?view=azuresql-db&preserve-view=true&tabs=azure-portal#3---test-failover):
-   1. After you complete all steps,  keep the failover group page open and you will use it for failover test of the WLS clusters later.
+   1. After you complete all steps, keep the failover group page open and you use it for failover test of the WLS clusters later.

-## Setup paired WLS clusters on Azure VMs
+## Set up paired WLS clusters on Azure VMs

 In this section, you create two WLS clusters on Azure VMs using [Oracle WebLogic Server Cluster on Azure VMs](https://portal.azure.com/#create/oracle.20191007-arm-oraclelinux-wls-cluster20191007-arm-oraclelinux-wls-cluster) offer.
-The cluster in West US is primary and will be configured as active cluster.
-Oppositely, the cluster in East US is secondary and will be configured as passive cluster.
+The cluster in West US is primary and is configured as active cluster later.
+Oppositely, the cluster in East US is secondary and is configured as passive cluster later.

-### Setup the primary WLS cluster
+### Set up the primary WLS cluster

 First, open [Oracle WebLogic Server Cluster on Azure VMs](https://portal.azure.com/#create/oracle.20191007-arm-oraclelinux-wls-cluster20191007-arm-oraclelinux-wls-cluster) offer in your browser and select **Create**.
 You should see **Basics** pane of the offer.